ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 | `upper_limit` | `ReadLimit` | Upper read limit (not inclusive) |
 | `exact` | `ReadLimit` | Exact read limit value (cannot be specified with lower_limit or upper_limit) |

 `ReadLimit` describes a separate read limit.
-The limit can be defined by a key.
-This is true only for sorted tables.
+For sorted tables, the limit can be defined by a key.
 Its length does not have to be equal to the number of key columns in the table.
 A lexicographic comparison of sequences will occur instead.
 The limit can also be defined by a row number (for tables and logs only), a chunk number, or a byte offset (for files only).
-A random number of parameters can be specified in the limit.
+An arbitrary number of parameters can be specified in the limit.
 They all apply concurrently, reinforcing each other, that is, reducing the range of selectable values.

 | **Attribute** | **Type** | **Description** |
 | ----------- | ------- | ---------------------------------------------------- |